-- Obstructive sleep apnea, the more common form that occurs when throat muscles relax and block the flow of air into the lungs
+- Obstructive sleep apnea (OSA), which is the more common form that occurs when throat muscles relax and block the flow of air into the lungs

-If you think you might have any form of sleep apnea, see your doctor.
-Treatment can ease your symptoms and may help prevent heart problems and other complications.
+If you think you might have sleep apnea, see your health care provider.
+Treatment can ease your symptoms and might help prevent heart problems and other complications.

-The signs and symptoms of obstructive and central sleep apneas overlap, sometimes making the type of sleep apnea more difficult to determine.
-The most common signs and symptoms of obstructive and central sleep apneas include:
+The symptoms of obstructive and central sleep apneas overlap, sometimes making it difficult to determine which type you have.
+The most common symptoms of obstructive and central sleep apneas include:

-- Episodes in which you stop breathing during sleep — which would be reported by another person
+- Episodes in which you stop breathing during sleep — which would be reported by another person.

 When to see a doctor